In Nordics, many refugees encounter a paradise lost

-STOCKHOLM, Sep 2 Sweden may have one of Europe's most generous immigration regimes but there is flip side - one of the poorest records among wealthy industrialised nations of integrating newcomers, especially thousands of refugees, into its labour force.
+STOCKHOLM Sep 2 Sweden may have one of Europe's most generous immigration regimes but there is flip side - one of the poorest records among wealthy industrialized nations of integrating newcomers, especially thousands of refugees, into its labor force.

 That failure to provide jobs, a cornerstone to fuller acceptance into society, has helped create an ethnic underclass, straining Sweden's open-mindedness toward foreigners and fuelling the far right - a trend mirrored across the Nordics.